Struct Operator

 pub fn reader_with( &self, path: &str, ) -> FutureReader<impl Future<Output = Result<Reader>>>

-Create a new reader with extra options
+Create a new reader of given path with additional options.

 §Notes